Add someone to your council tax account

 • their parent(s) who own the property

-• their parent(s) who rent the property but have not signed the tenancy agreement themselves
+• their parent(s) who rent the property unless they are a joint tenant

-• the owner(s) of the property but are not a joint owner themselves
+• the owner(s) of the property unless they are a joint owner

-• the tenant(s) named on the tenancy agreement but have not signed the tenancy agreement themselves
+• the tenant(s) on the tenancy agreement unless they also sign the tenancy agreement

 For further details see Who is responsible for paying the council tax?